-The group from West Africa concluded that there is a need strengthen dialogue, both internally and with other stakeholders to continue collaborating and advocating together for smallholder milk.
+The group from West Africa concluded that there is a need to strengthen dialogue, both internally and with other stakeholders, to continue collaborating and advocating together for smallholder dairying.
 Some questions will also need to be resolved in the West African context including:

-How to organize the informal sector?
+How to organise the informal sector?

 How to better link small-scale farmers with consumers?